CWL’s What to Read – A Different, Yet Simple Mailing List

-Blogs, sites, social networks, and news sites are all vying or your time.
+Blogs, sites, social networks, and news sites are all vying for your time.
 With all that noise, it can be difficult to ingest the most compelling and useful information out there.
 In the past, I’ve resisted the idea of being part of that noise because I didn’t want to contribute to it.
 Over time, I realized that a great portion of my time is spent weeding through the noise.
 I do it so you don’t have to.
+Note: This has become a weekly newsletter.
+Please see here for more info.

 I read all kinds of articles that stretch from technology to humanities and everything in between.
 I’m interested in almost any topic as long as it’s interesting and thought-provoking (heck, and sometimes a little funny).
 I’m not trying to start a news service here, that’s not what I do.
 What you’ll get are the stories that tend to reach my stream of consciousness and pique my interest.
 This will start a little slow, but with your help, I’ll get this going smoothly in no time.
 This is CWL’s What to Read.